hlchung/appdensitycalculation/README.md

 ### Population Density
 Population density is defined as the population per unit area, which is calculated by dividing the population by an area.
 ## Barangay Density
-For the Barangay Density problem, the goal is to output a CSV file that will list down the top 5 cities with the highest densities.
+For the Barangay Density problem, the goal is to output a CSV file that will list down the top 5 barangays with the highest densities.
-In the code BarangayDensity.R, the population.csv and regionarea.csv files were called using the read.csv function and assigned to 'population' and 'regionarea' variables respectively.
-The dplyr package was also called.
+In the code BarangayDensity.R, the *population.csv* and *regionarea.csv* files were called using the **read.csv** function and assigned to **population** and **regionarea** variables, respectively.
+The **dplyr** package was also called.

       population = read.csv("population.csv")
       regionarea = read.csv("regionarea.csv")
       library(dplyr)

-The 'population' dataframe was grouped in terms of the Region column, which was assigned to 'Region' variable, in order to count the number of barangay per region.
+The **population** dataframe was grouped in terms of the Region column, which was assigned to **Region** variable, in order to count the number of barangay per region.

       by_Region = group_by(population, Region)
       Region = summarise(by_Region, countBarangay = n())

-The 'Region' and 'regionarea' dataframes were merged using the merge function in terms of the Region attribute in order to match the area per region to its corresponding region.
+The **Region** and **regionarea** dataframes were merged using the *merge function* in terms of the Region attribute in order to match the area per region to its corresponding region.
 The area per region was divided to the number of barangay per region in order to get the area of the each barangay.

       RegionDensity = merge(Region, regionarea, by.x = "Region", by.y = "Region")
       RegionDensity$AreaPerBarangay = RegionDensity$Area / RegionDensity$countBarangay